Lindsay and Crouse: Shared work

 They wrote the play Life with Father, which opened in 1939 and starred Lindsay and his wife Dorothy Stickney.
 It ran for over seven years to become the longest-running non-musical play on Broadway.
 Other original Broadway plays they penned together included Strip for Action (1942), Life With Mother (1948), Remains to Be Seen (1951), The Prescott Proposals (1953), The Great Sebastians (1956), and Tall Story (1959).
 In 1946, they were awarded the Pulitzer Prize for Drama for their 1945 play, State of the Union.

 In addition to writing the books for Broadway shows, they were also "show doctors" who were asked to come and improve Broadway shows in out-of-town tryouts, assisting the director and author of the show to improve the script.
 They also co-produced the original production of the play Arsenic and Old Lace which ran on Broadway from 1941 through 1944.

-Many of Lindsay and Crouse's plays and librettos for musicals were adapted into films; usually by other Hollywood screenwriters.
-The duo did co-author the screenplay for the 1936 film version of Anything Goes starring Bing Crosby.
-Other films adapted from their musical books include, the 1953 film Call Me Madam starring Ethel Merman, and the 1965 film The Sound of Music starring Julie Andrews and Christopher Plummer.
-Film adaptations of their plays include, Life with Father (1947, starring William Powell, Irene Dunne, & Elizabeth Taylor), State of the Union (1948, starring Katharine Hepburn, Spencer Tracy, & Angela Lansbury) Remains to Be Seen (1953, starring June Allyson and Van Johnson), and Tall Story (1960, starring Anthony Perkins and Jane Fonda).
+Many of Lindsay and Crouse's plays and librettos for musicals were adapted into films, usually by other Hollywood screenwriters.
+The duo did co-author the screenplay for the 1936 film version of Anything Goes, starring Bing Crosby.
+Other films adapted from their musical books include the 1953 film Call Me Madam, starring Ethel Merman, and the 1965 film The Sound of Music, starring Julie Andrews and Christopher Plummer.
+Film adaptations of their plays include Life with Father (1947, starring William Powell, Irene Dunne, and Elizabeth Taylor), State of the Union (1948, starring Katharine Hepburn, Spencer Tracy, and Angela Lansbury) Remains to Be Seen (1953, starring June Allyson and Van Johnson), and Tall Story (1960, starring Anthony Perkins and Jane Fonda).

-Crouse named his daughter, the actress Lindsay Ann Crouse, in honor of his longstanding partnership with Lindsay.
+Crouse named his daughter, the actress Lindsay Crouse, after his longstanding partner.